bablokb/pi-boot-switch/doc/simple-usage.md

 the target-partition, so be careful to select the correct partition.
 Secondly, also without `-F` a copy operation is destructive.
-The current root-partion is replicated to the target-partition and this will automatically delete all files on the target-partition which are not on the source-partition.
+The current root-partion is replicated to the target-partition and this will overwrite all files and in addition automatically delete all files on the target-partition which are not on the source-partition.

+There is one exception if you also use the option `-k`: in this case, the `/home`-directory is not copied to the target-partition.
+So you keep data in the home-directories, but you would still loose all configuration files e.g. in`/etc`.
+So make sure to backup all files needed before you replicate.

 Labelling the system-partition